Is Creatine Monohydrate Healthy? Read This Before Taking It.

 creatine bottle

-It seems dubious that a notable amount of people are complaining about creatine’s side effects, yet you’d struggle to find a single study that mimics such negative reactions.
+It seems dubious that a notable number of people are complaining about creatine’s side effects, yet you’d struggle to find a single study that mimics such negative reactions.

 It’s important to note that studies are not always trustworthy or 100% accurate, with potential financial gains to be made for companies funding the studies.

 There’s ample evidence that certain people are more sensitive to creatine and may respond badly to it.
-Insulin sensitivity can affect its absorption, thus 2 people may take 10 grams, but one may end up with less in their bloodstream than the other person once it bypasses the liver.
+Insulin sensitivity can affect its absorption; thus, two people may take 10 grams, but one may end up with less in their bloodstream than the other person once it bypasses the liver.

 If you have existing blood pressure, previous heart disease or kidney problems, it may be wise to avoid creatine altogether.
 It’s not worth jeopardizing your health for a few extra pounds of muscle mass.